Buried treasure: Pirates

 Pirates burying treasure was rare.
-The only pirate known to have actually buried treasure was William Kidd, who is believed to have buried at least some of his wealth on Gardiners Island near Long Island before sailing into New York City.
+The most well-known story of a pirate supposedly burying treasure was William Kidd, who is believed to have buried at least some of his wealth on Gardiners Island near Long Island before sailing into New York City.
 Kidd had originally been commissioned as a privateer for England, but his behavior had strayed into outright piracy, and he hoped that his treasure could serve as a bargaining chip in negotiations to avoid punishment.
 His bid was unsuccessful, however, and Kidd was hanged as a pirate.
+However, Kidd was not the only pirate thought to have done so.